 Established March 24 1973, the Branch has over 40 years of presenting and sharing the art of Sogetsu Ikebana with our community.
 Through the Branch’s programs, we hone our members’ artistic skills, mindful of the words of Sogetsu’s founder, Sofu Teshigahara (1900 – 1979), that “Ikebana is a formative art” which stresses individual creativity.
-Please look through the galleries and enjoy a selection of Sogetsu members' expression of the art of flower arranging.
-We hold 10 workshops a year, focused on developing our Sogetsu skills.
+Look through the galleries and enjoy a selection of Sogetsu members' creations.
+We hold quarterly workshops, focused on developing our Sogetsu skills.
 Through our biennial flower shows, ArtScapes, we present the artistry of Sogetsu Ikebana to the Community.

 Joan Yusui Suzuki is a Founding Member of the Sogetsu San Francisco Bay Area Branch.
 Suzuki Sensei has studied under all 4 Iemotos (Headmasters) in the Sogetsu School - Sofu, Kasumi, Hiroshi and Akane.